Hora Svaté Kateřiny: Sights

-There is an observation tower on Růžový vrch.
+On the hill Růžový vrch is an observation tower.
 The 16 m high tower was built in 1902 and restored in 2002, after it was closed in the 1980s.
 A wooden extension was built around the base of the tower to serve as exhibition space.
 Near the observation tower is the Monument to Anton Günther.

 The Church of Saint Catherine was built in 1611–1612 and rebuilt in the Baroque style in 1785.
 The tower also dates from 1785.
 The sculpture of a Pietà in front of the church dates from 1729.
 The rectory opposite the church dates from 1680.

 There is a Marian column with a statue of the Virgin Mary on the town square.

-Mikulášská štola ("Adit of [Saint] Nicholas") is the most famous silver and copper adit in the Ore Mountains.
+Mikulášská štola ('Adit of [Saint] Nicholas') is the most famous silver and copper adit in the Ore Mountains.
 The corridors reach a depth of up to 157 m underground.
 Today they are flooded, but about 420 m of the adit is reconstructed and open to the public.